-In accordance with ASC 460, the Group determined that the fair value of the guarantees provided on the transferred mortgage loans receivable (Note 9) was insignificant as of December 31, 2014 because the potential exposure to the Group was minimal, as each mortgage loan was guaranteed by the borrower's assets with a fair value substantially greater than the loan principal amounts.
-The maximum exposure to the Group is the difference between the proceeds from the sale of the collateral and the outstanding loan amount.
-Additionally, no contingent liability was recorded as of December 31, 2014 as there were no indicators that the borrowers will default in the foreseeable future.
+In accordance with ASC 460, the Group determined that the fair value of the guarantees provided on the transferred mortgage and unsecured loans and guaranteed loans (Note 9) was insignificant as of December 31, 2015 because the potential exposure to the Group was minimal, as (i) each transferred mortgage loan and guaranteed loan was guaranteed by the borrower's assets with a fair value substantially greater than the loan principal amounts, and (ii) each transferred unsecured loan was separately assessed by the Group based on recovery risk and the likelihood of default was considered remote.
+Additionally, no contingent liability was recorded as of December 31, 2015 as there were no indicators that the borrowers will default in the foreseeable future.

-(Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)
+(Amounts in thousands of United States Dollars ("US\$"), except for number of shares and per share data)